 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Camborne Science and International Academy esafety/online policy.
+We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Camborne Science and International Academy Esafety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school; Mark Fenlon, Vice Principal with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school who is Mark Fenlon with any concerns.